natev51/jettl/from_email.md

 the event and ququqe msg To ...
 DONT HAVE ERROR OUTPUT, HAVE THE OBJECT OUT AND MERGE ERROR INSIDE. do this ^^^^ it's easiest.. for now.

+KEEP Loop.vi, Receive.vi and Handle inside this.

+Kind of like jettl Event?

+Launch
+Create
+Loop
+Receive